Frequently Asked Questions

 Things we generally do not collect:

-- Papers or material not directly related to Senator Dole's career
+- Papers or material not directly related to either of Senator Dole's careers

 - Papers or material primarily from published sources (such as newspaper clippings, magazine articles, etc.)